Unleashing Your Inner Power: Build Your Self-Worth and Thrive

 It seems you are not valued, but there is no ‘you’ to be seen as valued.
 Bonding hormones are released within those who serve others.
 It creates oxytocin, fondness, connection and love.
 You deny people this ability to connect with you if you don’t allow them to ‘see’ you, ‘know’ you, meet your needs, and serve you.

 Their only interest in you is what they can get from you.
-Ego gratification, money, sex, stuff.
-Not only are you not valued, you are objectified – the ‘thing’ that delivers what the narcissist seeks.
-You are de-valued and de-humanised.
+Ego gratification, money, sex, and stuff.
+Not only are you not valued, but you are objectified – the ‘thing’ that delivers what the narcissist seeks.
+You are devalued and dehumanized.

 After this level of relationship abuse, you absolutely feel more worthless than ever.

 But please take heart because this is an incredible opportunity to heal these old core wounds that have been on repeat in your life.
-Then you can rise above feeling like your self-worth is dependent on others.
+Then, you can rise above feeling like your self-worth depends on others.

-To be recognised, you must first ‘see’ yourself.
+To be recognized, you must first ‘see’ yourself.
 To be met, you have to show and share yourself.
-Prioritising the healing and development of your self-worth is vital to be able to do this.
+Prioritizing the healing and development of your self-worth is vital to do this.

 For many of us who have experienced narcissistic relationships, valuing ourselves was always something we needed to look at and heal.
 I hope what I have shared with you above helps bring some awareness to you about this.
 There is more to come below.